icco/traveling/index.md

 # Packing List

-For Missouri 3/30 - 4/2
+For Seattle 4/3 - 4/8

 This list includes what will be on my back.

 ## Clothes

- * 4 T-Shirts
+ * 6 T-Shirts
  * 1 Sweatshirt
  * 1 Northface Jacket
  * 1 Beannie
  * 2 Pair of Jeans
- * 4 Pairs socks
+ * 6 Pairs socks
- * 4 pairs underwear
+ * 6 pairs underwear
  * 1 Belt
- * 4 Handkerchiefs
+ * 6 Handkerchiefs
  * 1 Pair of Shoes
+ * 1 Pair of Running Shoes
  * 1 Button Down Shirt

 ## Toiletries